API Orchestration: Definition, Benefits, Elements, Tools, Examples & How to Manage Its Workflows

 Additionally, Salesforce is particular about data constraints.
 If data does not match the pre-defined constraints, inserts into the platform will fail.
 Fortunately, the workflow support within CData Arc makes it easy to react to these challenges, alert administrators of failures, and dynamically react through rules-based retry processing.

 API orchestration can help you streamline and manage your APIs, integrations, and mission-critical workflows.
 CData Arc is built to serve as a flexible, lightweight middle layer that fully supports enterprise process automation through orchestration.
-Quickly build drag & drop workflows, centrally manage & orchestrate all your enterprise APIs, even slash your IT overhead, and replace duplicitous, brittle tools & scripts.
-Learn more about how CData Arc can simplify your API administration and streamline application-to-application connectivity and B2B & EDI process automation.
+Quickly build drag & drop workflows, centrally manage and orchestrate all your enterprise APIs, even slash your IT overhead, and replace duplicitous, brittle tools and scripts.
+Learn more about how CData Arc can simplify your API administration and streamline application-to-application connectivity and EDI process automation.

 Learn More About CData Arc